 The return to New Haven fast approaches.
 It’s that time.
 My gap year must end, preparations must be set in motion, summer must come.
 The days are getting longer after all.

-My thoughts rest on a nostalgic plinth these days (I mean, didn’t you just notice that Nico reference?).
+My thoughts rest on a nostalgic plinth these days.
 The months have passed at a brisk pace: work-stuff, school-learning, soul-searching, clarity-seeking and sun-basking soaked up all the minutes of my sabbatical.
-That’s a lot of hyphens, and little time left over for any kind of regret.
+That’s a lot of hyphens, and no room left for any kind of regret.

 No looking back, I say.
 A gap year cannot afford any doubts, for it requires some degree of planning and control.
-While prudence doesn’t preclude the certainty of mistakes (or even misdeeds), there is little time for contrition; that faith-based, graver sibling of regret.
+While prudence doesn’t preclude the certainty of mistakes (or even misdeeds), there is little time for contrition — regret’s sterner sibling, fueled by faith.
 I know all about contrition.
-Growing up Catholic you are encouraged to doubt your motives and in turn, you opt to act with moral conviction.
+Growing up Catholic you are encouraged to doubt your motives so that in turn, you opt to act with moral conviction.
 After straying from the Church in not-so-recent times, I found myself throwing excess vacillation out the window.

 As a limited resource, time should not be wasted, and it should be taken seriously.
 As stated in Ecclesiastes 3, “To every thing there is a season, and a time to every purpose under the heaven.”
-There is a time for everything, and my gap year had no time for remorse.
+There is a time, there is a time.

 I first heard this famous Bible passage in “Turn!
 Turn!
 Turn!,” the 1965 hit from The Byrds.
 I was 10 and a pop culture sponge, and the song came up on the radio.
 Who knew Hispanic radio could do folk music?
 It was so sweet, but soon enough I heard someone in the pulpit recite the same words, in Spanish and in a more somber tone.